 The gun appeared at the man’s forehead again.

 “Even more reason to be careful around you,” said the man.
 “Can’t let a tick of inattention slip under my belt.
-Your intuition may shine brightly… But I can’t be persuaded through the art of language.”
+Your intuition may shine brightly… But I can’t be fooled by the art of language.”

 A vigorous thunder struck nearby.
-As if the devil himself was kneeling before Yang’s feet.
+The devil himself is kneeling before my feet, Yang thought.

-The music is a lady dancing on a lake.
+The music is a lady dancing on a lake – free of judgement and time.
 Do you notice?

-“Look at me,” spread his arms the victim, “How could I possibly reason with a broken heart?
-A logical stance would not patch the gaping hole in there which hungers for love.
+“Look at me,” the victim spread his arms, “How could I possibly reason with a broken heart?
+It would not patch the gaping hole in there which hungers for love.
 Like a wolf that has not eaten for months.”

-Yin was not afraid to look inside the pistol’s barrel.
+Yin was not afraid to look against the pistol’s barrel.
 Just above the sights cramped a man.
 He was undeniably going through hell.
-His chin was trembling.
+His chin was still trembling.

-“For God’s sake, Yin,” said Yang, “I think I’m too weak to take the shot.
+“For God’s sake,” said Yang, “I think I’m too weak to take the shot.
 But I can’t let yah leave.
 We know that.”

-“Obviously,” uttered the prisoner with a smile, but he kept closely observing his captor’s expressions.
+“Obviously,” uttered the prisoner with a smile.
+He kept observing the captor’s expressions.
 Somewhere under a drenched raincoat, Yang fought a losing battle of righting the wrong which had caused the pain.

 “You are absolutely free to execute me,” spoke out Yin.